JennEYoon/datasciY/logs/logs-9.25.2020.md

 #### Oct 27 Monday:
   * Working on fastai book this week.
-  * Check back with Meetup, small group.
+  * Check back with Meetup, small group. - Peter Deep Face, alt mod add.
+Dan?
   * Sent invitation to WCC to join Nov Meetup fastai beginning.
 Maybe send 1 more remider on Monday before?
   * Hacktoberfest -- not going to make it this year, OK too much else to pay attention to.
+    - WWC/Excel -- add PR with #hactoberfest labels.
   * Say hello to Elise from WWC NOVA.
   \-\-\-
   * House - Jon postponed to Nov 6 Friday.
 Wrap up soon.